 Society, the school system, and life as a whole are working against you.

 Let everyone else enjoy complacent living.
-Not you though and not your son, no you’ll find comfort in the discomfort and you’ll live your genuine life.
+Not you though and not your son, you must find comfort in the discomfort and only then will you be living your genuine life.

 “When you teach your son, you teach your son’s son.“